KrishnaGarg/gesture-recognition/README.md

 #### How to run

 ##### Approach 1:
-It is advised to use the below versions for the following libraries for smooth running of the application.
+We used following the following versions:

-opencv version- 3.4.2
+opencv - 3.4.2

-imutils version- 0.4.6
+imutils - 0.4.6

-numpy version- 1.18.1
+numpy - 1.18.1

-sklearn version- 0.22.1
+sklearn - 0.22.1

-Once you have the required libraries, run the code using the following command python gesture_recognition_contours.py
+Once you have the required libraries, run the code using the following command:

+python gesture_recognition_contours.py

 ##### Approach 2:
+keras version - v2.3.1

-To run use the following command: python gesture_recognition_cnn.py
+Example command: python gesture_recognition_cnn.py --model_name="VGG16" --batch_size=4 --learning_rate=0.0001 --epochs=20

+The code has been implemented for only 4 models: VGG16, ResNet50, ResNet152, InceptionV3.

+For more details on the project, please refer to the presentation/ project report.